johnovelli/anya-shop-bot/README.md

 #### Before using the bot, it is necessary to ensure that some tools are installed on your system:

 ### 1) Python
-The Anya Shop Bot is developed in Python, which is necessary for running the program.
+Anya Shop Bot is developed in Python, which is necessary for running the program.
 - [Python for Windows](https://www.python.org/downloads/windows/)
 - [Python for Linux](https://www.python.org/downloads/source/)
 - [Python for macOS](https://www.python.org/downloads/macos/)

 ### 2) Tesseract
-This is an OCR (Optical Character Recognition) that allows the bot to convert images into text.
+OCR (Optical Character Recognition) that allows the bot to convert images into text.
 It is essential installing for the program to function correctly.
 - [Tesseract for Windows](https://github.com/UB-Mannheim/tesseract/wiki)
 - [Tesseract for Linux or macOS](https://tesseract-ocr.github.io/tessdoc/Installation.html)